Following notes on Civil-Military Relations in Pakistan have been taken from Idea of Pakistan by Stephen Cohen

 In addition, given the internal security challenges emanating from militancy, Pakistan’s threat environment is likely to become more, not less, dangerous.
 Which increases the military’s role in national security policy and matters?

-The Military and Pakistan’s Future
+Civil-Military Relations in Pakistan and Pakistan’s Future

 The top brass of the military, especially the army, is focused on three major issues:

 Second, the military is paying full attention to dealing with terrorist groups based primarily in the tribal areas.
 Their successes have improved the image of the army by showing that the top command has the determination and capability to challenge the terrorist groups that have become the major threat to Pakistan’s internal peace and stability and to the military’s primacy in the country.
-The operations have also contributed to improving the military’s image abroad as a task-oriented force for counter -terrorism operations.
+The operations have also contributed to improving the military’s image abroad as a task-oriented force for counter-terrorism operations.

-The experience of last three years shows that the top brass gave enough space to the civilian leadership in governance and security policy management.
+The experience of the last three years shows that the top brass gave enough space to the civilian leadership in governance and security policy management.
 After the 2008 election, they looked to the civilian leadership to provide policy guidelines.
 However, the civilian government has found it difficult to provide leadership for two main reasons:

 First, lack of confidence and professionalism are the major obstacles to the civilian government in assuming a leadership role in the security and foreign policy domains.
 There are hardly any professionals in the government dealing with security- and terrorism-related issues.
 Most of the time, the political leadership does not come up with a well-thought-out discourse on internal and external security.
 Civilian leaders invariably engage in rhetoric on security issues and examine those issues, including terrorism, in a highly partisan manner; they prefer to rely on the army for professional advice.
 There have been more security-related briefings by the army and intelligence top brass to the federal government and the Parliament than ever in the past.

 Second, while the military expects the civilian leadership to provide policy guidelines, the military’s top brass is not giving the latter a free hand.
-There are certain policy areas where they accept no civilian interference; in the case of other issues, the top brass favors shared decision-making, albeit with the military having the stronger role.
+There are certain policy areas where they accept no civilian interference; in the case of other issues, the top brass favors shared decision-making, albeit with the military having a stronger role.

 The top brass is opposed to civilian interference in its internal organizational matters, including appointments, promotions, transfers, and postings, and in its commercial and business activities.
 They think that civilian interference in these matters undermines the military’s discipline and professionalism.
 The policy areas in which they prefer shared civilian-military decision-making rather than having civilians decide matters unilaterally include defense expenditures, service conditions, perks and privileges, and the key foreign policy and security issues such as India (including Kashmir), Afghanistan, military-related affairs with the United States, weapons procurement, and nuclear policy.
 Civilians are not expected to exclude the top brass from policymaking in these areas.

-The military also resists civilian efforts to weaken the army chief’s role in managing the affairs of the Inter-Services Intelligence Directorate (ISI), although its director general is appointed by the prime minister on the recommendation of the army chief.
+The military also resists civilian efforts to weaken the army chief’s role in managing the affairs of the Inter-Services Intelligence Directorate (ISI), although its director-general is appointed by the prime minister on the recommendation of the army chief.

-Military can pursue its political agenda through Inter-Services Intelligence and Military Intelligence (MI).
-For example, it viewed the direct references to themilitary and the intelligence agencies in the Kerry-Lugar bill (September-October 2009) as a deliberate attempt by the Pakistan government to interfere in its internal organizational and service matters.
+The military can pursue its political agenda through Inter-Services Intelligence and Military Intelligence (MI).
+For example, it viewed the direct references to the military and the intelligence agencies in the Kerry-Lugar bill (September-October 2009) as a deliberate attempt by the Pakistan government to interfere in its internal organizational and service matters.
 It invoked the ISI links with the political right and the media to launch a massive campaign against the proposed law.
 The PML-N adopted a tough stand against the Kerry-Lugar bill after the Punjab chief minister and the leader of the opposition in the National Assembly met with the army chief in the last week of September 2009.
 The military thus demonstrated its capacity to exert pressure on the civilian government through the intelligence agencies.

 For complete Pakistan Affairs notes click here.